-§ 14236.
+§ 14305.
 Additional Rights

-- (a) It is unlawful for a covered entity to inquire about or require documentation or proof of a person's sex, gender, gender identity, or gender expression as a condition of application or eligibility for, or receipt of, any benefit, program, activity, or service provided by the covered entity. - (b) It is unlawful for a covered entity to deny any benefit, program, activity, or service to an individual based wholly or in part on the individual's sex, gender, gender identity, or gender expression. - (c) It is unlawful for a covered entity to discriminate against an individual who is transitioning, has transitioned, or is perceived to be transitioning.
+- (a) It is unlawful for a covered entity to inquire about or require documentation or proof of a person's sex, gender, gender identity, or gender expression as a condition of application or eligibility for, or receipt of, any benefit, program, activity, or service provided by the covered entity. - (b) It is unlawful for a covered entity to deny any benefit, program, activity, or service to an individual based wholly or in part on the individual's sex, gender, gender identity, or gender expression. - (c) It is unlawful for a covered entity to discriminate against or deny full and equal access to an individual who is transitioning, has transitioned, or is perceived to be transitioning.